THEA 201: Stage Acting I - Beginning

 1. Maintaining a semester long written journal.

-2. Observing live performances
+2. Observing live and diverse performances

 3. Short Scene and monologue rehearsals and performances